MalcolmA/Supreme/old/Readme.md

+This is an old version (deprecated as of 03.04.2017)

 **Supreme implemented Google NoCaptcha ReCaptcha.**
 -
 **Bot does still work at the moment, because Captcha is not implemented in No-JS-Version of Supreme yet.**